ConradIrwin/pry-rescue/README.md

-**pry-rescue** helps you quickly figure out why your code broke; whenever an exception is raised that would normally kill your program, Pry comes to the rescue, opening a Pry session in the context of code that raised the exception.
+**pry-rescue** helps you quickly figure out why your code broke; when an exception is raised that would normally kill your program, Pry comes to the rescue, opening a Pry session in the context of code that raised the exception.

 Installation
 ============

 Either `gem install pry-rescue`, or add it to the development section of your Gemfile:

 ```ruby